Duroktar/links_app_dev/README.md

 more info.
 - (See "Buildozer" https://github.com/kivy/buildozer **ADVANCED USERS ONLY**)

+More packaging info can be found here https://kivy.org/docs/guide/packaging.html

 ToDo
 ----
 - ***Voice support still needs to be added.*** (See https://github.com/cidermole/audiostream)